huggingface/blog/train-dgx-cloud.md

 Our collaboration on open source is fueling the new [optimum-nvidia library](https://github.com/huggingface/optimum-nvidia), accelerating the inference of LLMs on the latest NVIDIA GPUs and already achieving 1,200 tokens per second with Llama 2.

 Our collaboration on cloud services created Train on DGX Cloud today.
 We are also working with NVIDIA to optimize inference and make accelerated computing more accessible to the Hugging Face community, leveraging our collaboration on [NVIDIA TensorRT-LLM](https://developer.nvidia.com/blog/optimizing-inference-on-llms-with-tensorrt-llm-now-publicly-available/) and [optimum-nvidia](https://github.com/huggingface/optimum-nvidia).
 In addition, some of the most popular open models on Hugging Face will be on [NVIDIA NIM microservices](https://developer.nvidia.com/blog/nvidia-nim-offers-optimized-inference-microservices-for-deploying-ai-models-at-scale/), which was announced today at GTC.

+For those attending GTC this week, ensure you catch session [S63149](https://www.nvidia.com/gtc/session-catalog/?tab.allsessions=1700692987788001F1cG&search=S63149#/session/1704937870817001eXsB) on Wednesday, 3/20, at 3pm PT where [Jeff](https://huggingface.co/jeffboudier) will guide you through Train on DGX Cloud and beyond.
+Additionally, don't miss the chance for a live demo of Train on DGX Cloud, where you can ask questions directly to [Abhishek](https://huggingface.co/abhishek) and [Rafael](https://huggingface.co/rafaelpierrehf) during the Hugging Cast on Thursday, 3/21, at 9am PT / 12pm ET / 17h CET - [Register here](https://streamyard.com/watch/YfEj26jJJg2w).